imaginistLi/MiniViewer/README.md

 ![image]( ./images/demo.gif)
 * browse images by your mouse wheel

-## New Feature Added!
-This new function is used to compare the predicted result with labels, where `preds.npy` is the predicted probability maps.
+`contrast.py` is used to compare the predicted result with labels, where `preds.npy` is the predicted probability maps.

 Run the new function by:
 ```